alryaz/hass-component-yandex-smart-home/README.md

 ## Yandex Smart Home custom component for Home Assistant

 ### Installation

-1. Configure SSL certificate if it was not done already (do not use self-signed certificate)
+1. Configure SSL certificate if it was not done already (***do not*** use self-signed certificate)
 1. Update home assistant to 0.96.0 at least
-1. Clone this project into custom_components directory(create if required,
-path should look like ~/.homeassistant/custom_components/yandex_smart_home)
+1. Install this component from HACS
 1. Configure component via configuration.yaml
-1. Restart home assistant
+1. Restart Home Assistant
 1. Create dialog via https://dialogs.yandex.ru/developer/
-1. Add devices via your Yandex app on android/ios
+1. Add devices via your Yandex app on Android/iOS (or in _Testing_ mode).

-### Configuration
+### Configuration example

-Now add the following lines to your `configuration.yaml` file:

 ```yaml
 # Example configuration.yaml entry
 yandex_smart_home: